-Objective 3 - balance our rules with our duties under the Legal Services Act 2007, including promoting access to justice for members of the public who wish to have professional representation for a financial service claim
+Objective 3: Balance our rules with our duties under the Legal Services Act 2007, including promoting access to justice for members of the public who wish to have professional representation for a financial service claim.

-Through Regulatory Objectives set out in the Legal Services Act 2007, we are required to work in a way that improves access to justice.
+Through Regulatory Objectives

+Inttps://www.legislation.gov.uk/ukpga/2007/29/section/1#:~:text=1The%20regulatory%20objectives&text=(b)supporting%20the%20constitutional%20principle,services%20within%20subsection%20(2)%3B] set out in the Legal Services Act 2007 we are required to work in a way that improves access to justice.
 We need to be careful that our rules do not make it unviable for firms to provide representation in relation to financial services claims as this may reduce access to justice for those consumers who may only pursue a claim (or achieve a successful outcome) if represented.
-Another Regulatory Objective is to promote competition in legal services - so for example we would expect to see good conditions for competition between providers who operate within the parameters of the banding model.
+Another regulatory objective is to promote competition in legal services - so for example we would expect to see good conditions for competition between providers who operate within the parameters of the banding model.